kedro-org/kedro-academy/kedro-cyberpunk-knowledge-base/post/KedroCyberpunkBlogPost.md

 To my pleasant surprise, this project would evolve to become a valuable learning experience in building data pipelines with Kedro, wrestling with LLM limitations, and discovering that sometimes the best solutions come from working within constraints rather than around them.

 I decided to write up what I learned to share with the Kedro community.
-Hopefully you'll find this useful if you have <x skills> and are trying to achieve <y>.
+Hopefully you'll find this useful if you're familiar with Kedro and want to learn how to integrate LLMs into your projects, or if you want to learn how to expose your pipelines through external APIs and messaging platforms.
 If you want to try it out, you can find the the project [on GitHub as part of the Kedro Academy repository](https://github.com/kedro-org/kedro-academy/tree/main/kedro-cyberpunk-knowledge-base).

 ## The project